 Organisations of Hope: Building a Creative Consortium for Health Equity in Greater Manchester

-This research project aims to build a creative health coalition - which is a diverse group of organisations and individuals representing communities, cultural organisations, charities, and local government – to work together to find out how existing community assets can be used to improve health and wellbeing and increase equity and reduce health-related inequalities.
+This research project aimed to build a creative health coalition - which is a diverse group of organisations and individuals representing communities, cultural organisations, charities, and local government – to work together to find out how existing community assets could be used to improve health and wellbeing and increase equity, and reduce health-related inequalities.

-To build the creative health coalition, we need to know what creative health assets are currently available in Greater Manchester and where they are located.
+To build the creative health coalition, we needed to know what creative health assets were currently available in Greater Manchester and where they were located.

 Creative health assets include things like parks, dance clubs, choirs and community centres – any venues and groups that community members can access that benefit their health and wellbeing.

-Developing the creative health coalition will reinforce Greater Manchester’s belief that creative and cultural activities can have a positive impact on mental health and wellbeing.
-Greater Manchester has committed to this by becoming the world’s first creative health city region – read the strategy.
+Developing the creative health coalition was intended to reinforce Greater Manchester’s belief that creative and cultural activities can have a positive impact on mental health and wellbeing.
+Greater Manchester committed to this by becoming the world’s first creative health city region – read the strategy.

 Access to creative health assets is beneficial to people’s health and wellbeing.
 Greater Manchester has worse health outcomes than people in other parts of the UK, but improving access to creative health assets should have a positive effect on outcomes, helping to reduce health-related inequalities in the region.

-Organisations of Hope is building a creative health coalition, bringing together communities and organisations to address health inequalities and inequities in Greater Manchester.
+The aim of Organisations of Hope was to build a creative health coalition, bringing together communities and organisations to address health inequalities and inequities in Greater Manchester.

-An initial mapping exercise across Greater Manchester has identified the creative health assets that are available and where they’re located.
+An initial mapping exercise across Greater Manchester identified the creative health assets that were available and where they were located.

-A series of workshops with communities, and conversations with practitioners and stakeholders are currently taking place.
-These are examining the actions, systems and assets to ensure that information on creative health gets to the right people at the Greater Manchester, individual city and town levels, and on a local community level, city and local levels.
+A series of workshops with communities, and conversations with practitioners and stakeholders then took place.
+These examined the actions, systems and assets to ensure that information on creative health gets to the right people at the Greater Manchester, individual city and town levels, and on a local community level, city and local levels.

-In total there are five strands to this research project on creative health in Greater Manchester:
+In total there were five strands to this research project on creative health in Greater Manchester:

 Project partners